UCSDMorimotoLab/CTRoptimization/docs/_src_docs/examples/ex1_trachea.rst

     seq_opt(num_nodes,viapts_nbr,base,rot,meshfile)

-The previous step will serve as an initial guesses for the final step, which is the patient-speific simultaneous optimization.
-In this step, the optimizer optimizes k robot configurations simultaneously to obtain a safe plan.
+The second step serves as an initial guesses for the final step, which is the patient-speific simultaneous optimization.
+In this step, the optimizer optimizes k robot configurations simultaneously to obtain a robot design and safe motion plan.

 .. code-block:: python